 To such a degree, this is why the financial industry encourages critical players to establish their independent statistical arbitrage strategies to keep track of all factors during back-testing to enhance final profitability.
 Although this technique earns quantitative trading entities lots of profit, it can be ineffective if prices tend to continue drifting away from the archived normal.
 Into the bargain, benefits generated based on statistical arbitrage models might not consistently be 100 percent guaranteed.

 Statistical arbitrage remains helpful when there is unpredictability to project better stable incomes with minimal risks in any market situation.
 Conceivably, it is the reason why such market-neutral strategies are gaining popularity, thanks to the ability to diversify risks to the lowest possible level.

 Moreover, when compared to market volatility and investing in government bonds, statistical arbitrage is one of the safest globally.
-It can assume a modest correlation in respect to existing market conditions and available risk-return ratio for analysis to increase viability.
+It can assume a modest correlation in respect to existing market conditions and available risk-return ratios for analysis to increase viability.
 It provides a window of opportunity for investors and analysts to perform transactions via a pair of securities, especially when both the extended and contracted positions are applied concurrently.

-Statistical arbitrage will continue to gain market relevance because security pair pricing is more statistical than market centered.
+Statistical arbitrage will continue to gain market relevance because security pairing pricing is more statistical than market centered.
 Lastly, it helps evaluate investments for the increased rate of returns at low risk based on available news, political events, and social-economic trends among other factors.